simeononsecurity/simeononsecurity.ch/content/articles/reviving-old-servers_-tips-for-upgrading-legacy-systems/index.en.md

 When considering the upgrade of legacy systems, one important decision to make is whether to choose open source solutions or proprietary software.
 Both options have their advantages and disadvantages.

 **Open source solutions** offer flexibility and customization.
 Organizations can modify the source code to meet their specific needs and have more control over the software.
-Additionally, open source solutions often have a large community of developers who contribute to the software's improvement and provide support.
+Also, open source solutions often have a large community of developers who contribute to the software's improvement and provide support.

 On the other hand, **proprietary software** is developed and owned by a specific company.
 It usually comes with dedicated support and maintenance services.
-Proprietary software may offer advanced features and integration options that are not available in open source solutions.
+Proprietary software may offer advanced features and integration options that aren't available in open source solutions.

 To help you make an informed decision, here are some key points to consider: